 Simplified Floorball Rules

-I just ran across this collection of floorball rules.
 I have a feeling they are an over-simplified version, and that they’ve been doctored by various authors across the Internet.
-That pretty much explains why I’m not sure who to attribute these to (although it does say down below that they were “prepared by the Ontario Floorball/Inihockey Federation”).
+That pretty much explains why I’m not sure who to attribute these to (although it does say down below that they were “prepared by the Ontario Floorball/Unihockey Federation”).

 Anyway, I think they’ll prove helpful for all of us who are new to this seemingly great sport, and they just might give us a place to start if we’re considering organizing a team or a league of our own.